nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 ![LoopFollow main screen](img/lf-table-overview.png){width="800"}
 {align="center"}

-You tap on the settings icon at the bottom right of the tool bar to configure *LoopFollow*.
-The top half of the setttings is shown in the graphic below.
+You tap on the settings icon at the bottom right of the toolbar to configure *LoopFollow*.
+The top half of the settings is shown in the graphic below.

 ![LoopFollow settings](img/lf-settings-screen.png){width="400"}
 {align="center"}

-The Remote Settings rows is used to select the type of remote access you wish to use.
+The Remote Settings row is used to select the type of remote access you wish to use.

 ![LoopFollow remote settings type](img/lf-trc-selection.jpg){width="400"}
 {align="center"}